2lestienne/2lestienne.github.io/research.md

 - **<a href="https://www.banque-france.fr/en/publications-and-statistics/publications/who-takes-land-quantifying-use-built-land-french-economic-sectors-assess-their-vulnerability-no-net" target="_blank">Who Takes the Land?
 Quantifying the Use of Built-Up Land by French Economic Sectors to Assess Their Vulnerability to the ‘No Net Land Take’ Policy</a>** – With <a href="https://www.banque-france.fr/fr/mathilde-salin" target="_blank">Mathilde Salin</a>
 - **<a href="https://www.banque-france.fr/en/publications-and-statistics/publications/who-takes-land-quantifying-use-built-land-french-economic-sectors-assess-their-vulnerability-no-net" target="_blank">Container or Content: from flood hazards on firms’ physical assets to credit risks</a>** – With <a href="https://www.banque-france.fr/fr/lisa-kerdelhue" target="_blank">Lisa Kerdelhué</a> and Thierry Verdier
+Development of a multi-country Digital Twin integrating physical hazard maps, firm-level financial statements, and real-estate exposures to quantify damages and solvency effects for firms and banks.
+Used to support macroprudential climate-risk analysis.